 The annual average salary for an aircraft mechanic in Connecticut depends on several factors.
 These factors combine to separate professionals into three categories based on yearly earnings.

-The average annual salary for the first category’s median earners is $90,376.
-In the second category, we have the low-bracket earners, who manage an annual average salary of $67,395.
-Lastly, in the third category, we find the top 10% in the state earning an annual average salary of $121,191.
+The average annual salary for the median earners in the first category is $90,376.
+In the second category are low-bracket earners, with an average annual salary of $67,395.
+Lastly, in the third category, we find the top 10% of earners in the state, with an average annual salary of $121,191.

-These influencing factors include experience, credentials, employment capacity and establishment, and location.
+These influencing factors include experience, credentials, employment capacity, establishment, and location.

 Sorting strictly by location, with all else being equal, Hartford boasts the highest annual salary for aircraft mechanics in Connecticut, at $95,703.
 Barkhamsted and Torrington are also significant, with annual average salaries of $93,009 and $91,899, respectively.

-Looking forward, the BLS expects the employment rate for aircraft mechanics in Connecticut to continue increasing due to technological advancements and the need to replace retiring workers.
+Looking ahead, the BLS expects the employment rate for aircraft mechanics in Connecticut to continue to increase due to technological advancements and the need to replace retiring workers.